Surgical, Cheap, and Flexible: Mitigating False Refusal in Language Models via Single Vector Ablation: Experimental Setup

-\paragraph{Evaluation} We evaluate model performance on three aspects: safety (i.e. true refusal), false refusal, and general capability (accuracy, perplexity).
+\paragraph{Evaluation} We evaluate model performance on three aspects: safety (i.e.\ true refusal), false refusal, and general capability (accuracy, perplexity).
 The safety evaluation is based on two datasets: $D_{\text{harmful}}^{\text{test}}$ (\textbf{Harmful}) consisting of 128 samples sampled from the rest of $D_{\text{harmful}}$, and \textsc{JailbreakBench} (\textbf{JBB}) \citep{chao2024jailbreakbench} composed of 100 harmful queries serving as out of distribution test.
 For the false refusal tests, we use one in-distribution dataset $D_{\text{pseudo harmful}}^{\text{test}}$ (\textbf{ORB-H}) and two out-of-distribution datasets: \textsc{OKTest} \citep{shi-etal-2024-navigating} and \textsc{XSTest} \citep{rottger-etal-2024-xstest}.
 For XSTest, we use the safe subset which is used for testing false refusal, and we select 66 samples with high refusal scores based on \textsc{Llama2-7B-Chat}, to have a harder test dataset, which we call \textbf{XSTest-Safe(H)}.
-We adopt the Evaluation Harness framework \citep{eval-harness} for general capability evaluation, including \textsc{MMLU} (5-shot) \citep{hendrycks2020measuring_mmlu}, \textsc{ARC-C}\citep{clark2018think} and \textsc{Wikitext} \citep{merity2016pointer}.
+We adopt the Evaluation Harness framework \citep{eval-harness} for general capability evaluation, including \textsc{MMLU} \citep[5-shot, ][]{hendrycks2020measuring_mmlu}, \textsc{ARC-C} \citep{clark2018think} and \textsc{Wikitext} \citep{merity2016pointer}.
 Following previous work on evaluating compliance rate \citep{liu2023autodan, zou2023universal, xu2023cognitive, robey2023smoothllm, shah2023loft, lermen2023lora, rottger-etal-2024-xstest, arditi2024refusal}, we use string matching to classify any responses starting with `I'm sorry', `I cannot', or variations thereof, as a refusal.
-Furthermore, for our main experiments in Table \ref{tab:over_refusal} we also apply LlamaGuard-3-8B \citep{dubey2024llama3herdmodels} to classify if the model fully complies with generating harmful content and only consider such cases as full compliance on harmful queries.
+Furthermore, for our main experiments in Table \ref{tab:over_refusal}, we use Wildguard \citep{wildguard2024} to classify whether model responses fully comply with harmful test queries.
 See Appendix \ref{sec:llamaguard} for more details on model response evaluation.